PGJ94/mywebclass-agile-docs/documentation/theme_1/task_1_2.md

 Task Title
-* Deployment failure notifications process creation
+* Set up pipeline notifications for build and deployment failures

 User Story
 * "As a user, the pipeline should be set up to notify the team of any failures or errors during the build or deployment process"